Siege Week: Plot summary

-Bitter about his ex-wife Carla Connor's (Alison King) affair with Liam Connor (Rob James-Collier), Tony Gordon (Gray O'Brien) forms a plan with his cellmate Robbie Sloan to break out of prison, and kidnap and kill Carla, and Hayley Cropper (Julie Hesmondhalgh) for revenge against her husband Roy (David Neilson), who convinced Tony to confess to the police that he had murdered Liam, which ended him up in jail.
+Bitter about his ex-wife Carla Connor's (Alison King) affair with Liam Connor (Rob James-Collier), Tony Gordon (Gray O'Brien) forms a plan with his cellmate Robbie Sloan (James Fleet) to break out of prison, and kidnap and kill Carla, and Hayley Cropper (Julie Hesmondhalgh) for revenge against her husband Roy (David Neilson), who convinced Tony to confess to the police that he had murdered Liam, which ended him up in jail.
 Robbie is released from prison and Tony fakes a heart attack.
 Robbie gets him out of the ambulance and they head to Weatherfield.

 Carla is told by the police that Tony has escaped from prison, and told to be careful.
 The news spreads around the street.
 Robbie poses as a businessman interested in the Underworld factory, and arranges to meet Carla at the factory, which is covered in construction workers including Bill Webster (Peter Armitage) and Jason Grimshaw (Ryan Thomas).
 Meanwhile, Gail McIntyre's (Helen Worth) trial gets underway, as she is accused of her husband Joe's murder, although he accidentally died faking his own death for life insurance money.
 Tina McIntyre (Michelle Keegan) gives evidence at the trial.

 Carla proceeds to showing Robbie around the empty Underworld factory and all the knickers for sale.
 During her sales pitch, Robbie pulls out a gun and points it at her.
 Shocked, she realises she has been tricked.
 Robbie holds Carla at gunpoint and orders her to get rid of Bill and Jason who are working on the roof.
 Carla phones Bill and tells him the insurance company has not paid out so they are to stop working immediately.
 Despite Bill's protestations, Robbie threatens Carla into remaining firm.
 When Bill and Jason give in, Robbie ties Carla to her desk chair in her office.
 She begs to be freed, but Robbie duct tapes her mouth shut, and after checking that she cannot speak or scream for help, leaves her bound and gagged in the office, unable to escape.
 Robbie then heads to Roy's café, and tricks Hayley into coming with him to the factory, saying that Carla has had an accident.
 Hayley follows him there.
 As she enters, she sees Carla tied up and gagged, who screams in warning but it is too late.
 Hayley is held at gunpoint by Robbie and tied to a chair herself.
 Carla is wheeled on her chair into the Underworld workers' floor to sit face-to-face with Hayley.
 Tony then appears in the factory.
 Tony rips the duct tape from Carla's mouth, allowing her to speak.
 When Carla demands what he wants, Tony announces his plans to murder them, terrifying them.